iPad 6 Wi-Fi Right Antenna Replacement

 Step 41

-- Slide a spudger gently under the antenna cable near the edge of the iPad and pop it up to unplug the antenna cable connector.
+- Slide your trusty spudger under the antenna cable near the iPad's edge and gently lift it up to pop the connector free.

 Tools Used